An antique yellow couch in a red room This article was updated on 07/23/20.

 Use Hide Glue and Clamp

 As mentioned above, you must duplicate the original glue.
 On true antiques, this is most likely hide glue.
 It's named that because because it is made from processed animal hides.
 Use this when reassembling the piece.
 Its hard to find locally, but it is available online.
-Just search in the Rockler text box widget on the right.
+The last time I checked Rockler carried it.

 Although hide glue tends to be self-clamping once it starts to gel, its a good idea to use wood clamps anyway, just to be safe.
 This glue is still used to assemble wind instruments like violins because components can be taken apart without breaking the wood.
 Sometimes the old ways are the best; this is certainly true when restoring collectable and antique furniture.